 In the ordinary course of operations, United and the banks are defendants in various legal proceedings.
 In the opinion of management, there is no pending or threatened proceeding in which an adverse decision could result in a material adverse change in the consolidated financial condition or results of operations of United.

-UNITED'S MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+UNITED'S MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS or entire to the second of the

 COMPARISON OF THE THREE MONTHS ENDED MARCH 31, 2000 AND 1999.